 Have The Best Radon Testing Service For Your Home

-One of the many invisible dangers that may be hiding in your home is Radon.
-Radon is a carcinogenic, radioactive gas that is produced from uranium breakdown in soil and circulates in the environment.
-Radon can enter into your home due to cracks in the foundation as well as through wells.
-You can’t see, smell or taste Radon but it could be in your home.
+Radon is one of the many invisible dangers that may be hiding in your home.
+Radon is a carcinogenic, radioactive gas produced from uranium breakdown in soil and circulates in the environment.
+Radon can enter your home due to cracks in the foundation and through wells.
+You can’t see, smell or taste Radon, but it could be in your home.
 The only way to know is to Test!

-Homes that have Radon are a health hazard and require an inexpensive radon mitigation system.
+Homes with Radon are a health hazard and require an inexpensive radon mitigation system.
 Radon seeps into the home through the foundation and can be detected by testing.
-Even the smallest amount of gas can be dangerous to the resident’s health.
+Even the smallest amount of gas can harm the resident’s health.
 So Test Today!

 Radon is a leading cause of lung cancer in North America.
-Your house remains at risk for radon regardless of the age of the property.
+Your house remains at risk for radon regardless of the property’s age.
 Luckily for you, this is preventable by investing in a Radon test.

 If you have never tested your home for Radon, you may want to do so.
-Our professional radon testing service provides a report to the homeowner about the level of Radon and the danger that it poses to the residents.
+Our professional radon testing service reports to the homeowner about the level of Radon and the danger it poses to the residents.

-An inspection of the home is a normal process for most every resale home that this listed on the market.
-Usually, the buyer requests the inspection and is accountable for the cost of property inspection.
-But if a problem with the house is found, such as a leaking roof, mold in the home or the presence of Radon gas, it is normally the responsibility of the seller to fix the issues with their house before the sale proceeds.
+Inspecting the home is normal for almost every resale home listed on the market.
+Usually, the buyer requests the inspection and is accountable for the cost of the property inspection.
+But if a problem with the house is found, such as a leaking roof, mold in the home, or the presence of Radon gas, it is normally the responsibility of the seller to fix the issues with their house before the sale proceeds.

 The repairs that might be needed before closing on the home purchase are negotiated between the seller and the buyer.
 More often than not, the owner is the one who is responsible for the repair before finalizing the sale.
 In some instances, many costly fixes can be negotiated and deducted from the price of the home if the buyer agrees to make the repairs themselves once they have moved in.
 But the normal way a transaction goes is the seller is responsible for repairs when negotiated that way.

 For some people, the inspection and testing of their home are a priority that is taken care of long before putting their home on the real estate market.
-They take action to detect a potential problem before it is an issue in the negotiation of the home.
-People that are looking for radon testing services to test their property and mitigate any gas that is found can clear their home of any traces of the gas.
-This way, they can move forward with the sale of their home knowing that the buyer will be happy with the results of their inspection and any repairs.
+They detect a potential problem before it becomes an issue in the home negotiation.
+People looking for radon testing services to test their property and mitigate any gas found can clear their home of any traces of the gas.
+This way, they can move forward with the sale of their home, knowing that the buyer will be happy with their inspection results and any repairs.

 For professional radon testing services, contact us today.
-For years, we have been working with people who wish to assure the safety and value of their home.
-Our home inspections are performed by rigorously trained personnel who are members of the International Association of Certified Home Inspectors (InterNACHI).
-We also offer other home inspection services like Nashville mold testing, home buyer’s and home seller’s inspection and others.
-With this background, we guarantee customer satisfaction with each of our home inspections.
+For years, we have been working with people who wish to ensure the safety and value of their homes.
+Our home inspections are performed by rigorously trained personnel members of the International Association of Certified Home Inspectors (InterNACHI).
+We also offer other home inspection services like Nashville mold testing, home buyer’s and home seller’s inspection, and others.
+With this background, we guarantee customer satisfaction with our home inspections.